doplerer/ArtistToMusic/README.md

 ## How it works

 Once you run the tool, simply enter the name of the artist and let the tool do the rest.
 When it’s finished, you’ll receive a .txt file with all the links, one per line.

-To download the songs, I recommend using Youtube-dl
+To download the songs, I recommend using [Youtube-dl-gui](https://github.com/oleksis/youtube-dl-gui)

 ## Installation